NetworkBlockDevice/nbd/doc/proto.md

-    A client MUST NOT send `NBD_CMD_BLOCK_STATUS` unless within the negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and the final time it was sent, the server responded without an error, and returned at least one metadata context.
+    A client MUST NOT send `NBD_CMD_BLOCK_STATUS` unless within the negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and the final time it was sent, it referred to the export name that was ultimately selected, the server responded without an error, and returned at least one metadata context.